Economy of Russia: Debts

-National wealth fund and debt
+National wealth fund

 On 1 January 2004, the Government of Russia established the Stabilization fund of the Russian Federation as part of the federal budget to balance it if price of oil falls.
-On 1 February 2008 the Stabilization fund was divided into two parts.
-The first is a reserve fund equal to 10% of GDP (10% of GDP equals to about $200 billion now), and was to be invested in a similar way as the Stabilization Fund.
-The second is the National Prosperity Fund of the Russian Federation.
-Deputy Finance Minister Sergei Storchak estimated it would reach 600–700 billion roubles by 1 February 2008.
-The National Prosperity Fund is to be invested in more risky instruments, including the shares of foreign companies.
+On 1 February 2008, the Stabilization fund was divided into two parts.
+The first is a reserve fund equal to 10% of GDP and was to be invested in a similar way as the Stabilization Fund.
+The second is the National Welfare Fund of the Russian Federation to be invested in more risky instruments, including some shares in domestic and foreign companies.
+The Reserve fund which started with $125 billion was exhausted by 2017 and discontinued.
+The National Wealth Fund had started with $32 billion in 2008 and by August 2022, peaked at $201 billion.
+December 2023 saw it fall to $133 billion with liquid assets also down at $56 billion.